Stellarium/stellarium/VENDOR_BRANCHING.md

 ## 1 importing new artifacts from scratch

 1. checkout the feature branch that will import the data in the project
-1. create a directory for the vendor artifacts, e.g. ``external/geonames``
+1. if needed (in order to ingest many files), create a directory for the vendor artifacts, e.g. ``external/geonames``
 1. create and checkout a vendor branch, e.g. ``vendor/geonames``
 1. unzip/copy/import/... the external data.
 This is called a *vendor drop*.
 1. make sure that file/directory *names* do not contain version information as a kind of implicit versioning scheme! rename when needed.
 1. commit the vendor data
 1. tag the vendor branch, e.g. ``vendor/geonames/1.0``. if the vendor does not provide a clear version number, use the ISO date of the drop : ``vendor/geonames/2021-09-09T1200``
-1. switch to the feature branch
+1. **switch to the feature/master/whatever local branch**
 1. merge the vendor branch
-1. create (add) a ``VENDOR`` file *in* the vendor directory (or a similar name, in the unlikely chance that the file name is already in use) to hold source location data and, if needed, instructions
+1. EITHER create (add) a ``VENDOR`` file *in* the vendor directory (or a similar name, in the unlikely chance that the file name is already in use) OR edit an existing vendor file to include detailed source location data and, if needed, instructions how to find back the data.
+Avoid top-level (domain) adresses, try to make life easy for anyone wanting to update the data.
+Make sure to include the keyword "VENDOR" somewhere so that it can be found if needed.
 1. if needed, do whatever is needed to transform the data *in the feature branch*. try to provide a scripted way to transform data, rather than rely on manual operations, so that this can be run again whenever the external data is re-imported.

 For prolific vendors (offering many independent tools/data), it might be necessary to create subdirectory and separate branches per product.